qlpqlp/libdogecoin/doc/address.md

 These functions implement the core functionality of Libdogecoin for address generation and validation, and are described in depth below.
 You can access them through a C program, by including the `libdogecoin.h` header in the source code and including the `libdogecoin.a` library at compile time.

-When using functions from either the Essential or Advanced Address API, include the -lunistring flag during the linking process.
-This is because the Advanced Address API uses the GNU libunistring library for Unicode string manipulation.
-To include the -lunistring flag during linking, simply add it to the linker command when building your project:
+When using functions from either the Essential or Advanced Address API, include the -ldogecoin flag during the linking process.
+To include the -ldogecoin flag during linking, simply add it to the linker command when building your project:

-`gcc -o example example.c -ldogecoin -lunistring`
+`gcc -o example example.c -ldogecoin`

-Ensure that the `libunistring` library is installed on your system before linking.

 ---